Trial-Tested Mississippi Criminal Defense Lawyers Fighting for You

 Frequently Asked Questions

-We can call the jail to find out your family membe’s charges and bond amount.
+We can call the jail to find out your family member’s charges and bond amount.
 We can also contact the court to make sure the jail has accurate and complete information.

 The first time an arrested person will go before a judge is for his initial appearance where he is informed of his charges and given a bond.
 This bond is often very high.
 That is why it is important to have a defense attorney by the time of the second appearance before a judge (called a preliminary hearing.)
 The preliminary hearing is where the judge will hear some of the evidence against the charged person and can reduce the client’s bond.
 The client’s attorney can cross-examine the State’s witnesses and point out favorable factors to the judge.
-This may be the last opportunity for many months to get the bond reduced.
+Another opportunity for bond reduction may not occur for many months.

 At a grand jury proceeding the prosecutor must present evidence that a crime has been committed and that the defendant is the one who committed it.
 Neither the defendant nor his attorney is allowed to be present or give testimony to the Grand Jury.
 If the Grand Jury issues an indictment against someone, that person will have to go before a Circuit Court judge where he will plead guilty or not guilty.